What Is an Invasive Root System?

 Book your no-dig pipe relining and protect your home from root damage today.

-Trees That WON’T Block Your Drains
+What Trees WON’T Block Your Drains?

 Thankfully, there are plenty of pipe-safe, non-invasive options that not only look great but won’t tunnel into your drains.
 From over 20+ years of experience dealing with tree root intrusion, here are five of the best tree species with shallow root systems for Sydney homeowners: